Centre for Port and Maritime History projects and exhibitions

 The collection was donated to LJMU by his widow Mrs Joyce Morgan in 2020.
 LJMU student interns, Julie Cain, Jenny Cooper, Kate Hudson, and Rosie Nock have catalogued and digitised the collection with the support of the Special Collections and Archives Team at LJMU.
 Funding to support the intern project was also donated by the Elder Dempster Pensioners’ Association.

 Julie, Kate and Rosie curated an exhibition for the Special Collections and Archives and a launch event was held on 16 May 2023.
-The exhibition will run throughout the summer in the Aldham Robarts Library but is also available to view online.
+The exhibition will run throughout the summer in the Mount Pleasant Campus Library but is also available to view online.
 The online exhibition is a first for the Special Collections and Archives and CPMH is very grateful to Anne Foulkes and Emily Parsons in particular, for making this possible.
 Many with digital images of the items can be found on the full online catalogue.

 The Centre for Port and Maritime History has a complementary site about Elder Dempster Lines.
 The Heritage Lottery funded projected, Homeward Bound: A Liverpool-West Africa Heritage, can be accessed on the Elder Dempster website.